 Note the notches on the locknut.
 Waterman assembled the locknut onto the feed using a spanner that fit into these notches, but you will not need this specialized tool because you do not have to fit the locknut down inside a molded rubber seal.

 The components we care about right now are the section (top left), the feed (bottom center), and the locknut (bottom right) that screws onto the back of the feed.
-When Waterman built the pen, the assembly of these components also included the rubber seal (black in this drawing), whose remains you have removed during disassembly:
+When Waterman built the pen, the assembly of these components also included the rubber seal, whose remains you have removed during disassembly.

 Making a New Seal